 Diffraction we can understand as a property of propagation of waves, whereas scattering is a property of wave interactions.
 Both are caused by the interaction of waves interact with objects

 Light interference is an output of the diffraction.
-In common case, when sunlight or moonlight encounters a cloud droplet, light waves are altered and interact with one another.
+In the common case, when sunlight or moonlight encounters a cloud droplet, light waves are altered and interact with one another.
 It works likewise in water waves, where the incident waves touch the flow.
-At the outcome, the flow starts producing waves on its own, that spread in all directions and interact in other waves.
+At the outcome, the flow starts producing waves on its own, that spread in all directions and interact with other waves.
 If the crest of two waves combines, an amplified wave is produced (constructive interference).
-In the opposite case, when the crest of one wave and a trough of another wave combine, they cancel each other to produce no vertical displacement (destructive interference).
+In the opposite case, when the crest of one wave and the trough of another wave combine, they cancel each other to produce no vertical displacement (destructive interference).
 Back to light waves, constructive interference will cause the light to appear brighter.
 When destructive interference the light either appears darker or disappears entirely (Pic.
 20).

-Light interference can produce phenomena with a combination of diffraction, reflection and scattering (or backscattering) like solar glory (Pic.
+Light interference can produce phenomena with a combination of diffraction, reflection, and scattering (or backscattering) like solar glory (Pic.
 21).

 Interference, similarily like diffraction can be observed only on waves unlike to scattering, which can be observed on waves and particles.

 Dispersion is a special case of scattering, where all wavelengths are scattered proportionately and evenly.
 Dispersion is the phenomenon, in which the phase velocity of a wave depends on its frequency (Born, Wolf, 1999).
 The best example of light dispersion in Earth’s atmosphere is a rainbow phenomenon (Pic.
 23), that is caused by raindrops.
-These raindrops play the role of the dispersive prism, where the light is scattered evenly from white light to several colors of the spectrum, that we can call simply VIBGYOR.
-VIBGYOR means Violet, Indigo, Blue, Green, Yellow, Orange and Red (Pic.
+These raindrops play the role of the dispersive prism, where the light is scattered evenly from white light to several colors of the spectrum, which we can call simply VIBGYOR.
+VIBGYOR means Violet, Indigo, Blue, Green, Yellow, Orange, and Red (Pic.
 22).

-Dispersion means, that the higher frequency light bends more in the prism.
+Dispersion means, that the higher-frequency light bends more in the prism.

 7. OPTICAL EFFECTS RELATED TO LIGHT SCATTERING

 This is also the issue, that I will describe in forthcoming articles.
-Basically, I would like to show you optical effects related to scattering, caused by haze, clouds, and surface.
+Basically, I would like to show you the optical effects related to scattering, caused by haze, clouds, and surface.

 Watching the surface we can spot some optical effects.
-One of them is the mirror effect when light is reflected from the plain surface like a lake (Pic.
+One of them is the mirror effect when light is reflected from a plain surface like a lake (Pic.
 10).
 Another noticeable one is the opposite effect (called also shadow hiding).
 When looking in a direction away from the Sun, shadows are hidden by the objects casting them (Pic.
 24).